kiwaygo/static-set-cover/README.md

 ## How do I start?

 Static-set-cover is a header-only library.
 It requires C++17 and has been tested on gcc 8.1.
-It may work with other compilers, but currently no guarantee.
+It may work with other compilers, but there is currently no guarantee.

 To use the library: